SalesforceSFDC/Accenture/Remote Process Invocation - Fire and Forget.md

  * There should be custom development in Salesforce.
  * The user doesn't need to be immediately notified of the order number after the opportunity converts to an order.

+This example is best implemented using Salesforce outbound messaging, but does not require the implementation of a proxy service by the remote system:

+On the Salesforce side: